cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 | exporter_context | 2^{61} - 111 | 2^{125} - 191 | 2^{125} - 207 |

-The values for `psk`, `pskID`, and `info` which are inputs to `LabeledExtract` were computed with the following equation:
+The values for `psk`, `pskID`, and `info` which are inputs to `LabeledExtract` were computed with the following expression:

 ~~~
 max_size_hash_input - Nb - size_label_rfcXXXX - size_label